danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Discoverable

+Most local networks, especially home networks, do not operate their own DNS server.
+Many clients already support listening for DNS-SD broadcasts.

 > R-DISCOVER: A solution SHOULD have a way to do discovery of endpoints and their identities (for example, via {{?DNS-SD=RFC6763}}).

 ## Easy to Use

+Successful solutions are usually also easy to deploy.

 > R-EASY: A solution SHOULD have human factors and adversarial testing on proposed solutions to make sure that this solution provides a